“Board Certification is one way [the public] can separate the good lawyers, from those who merely have good advertising”.

 Additionally, Kyle is a regular guest lecturer in Law School teaching students a highly prized, but rare skill: effective jury argument.
 The guest lectures are held at South Texas College of Law in Houston, made to Professor Ray Moses’ class, aptly named “Opening Statements and closing Arguments”.
 The class is designed for students near graduation who aspire to do trial work.
 It is Kyle’s dedication to effectiveness in the Courtroom that allows him to be effective outside the Courtroom.
 By leveraging Courtroom ability,

-Kyle can find the weaknesses in the State’s, use that information to the Client’s advantage in pretrial discussions with the Prosecutor, all with the unspoken understanding that Kyle is ready, willing and able to provide a highly effective, vigorous trial defense for his client if the Prosecution is unwilling to provide no other reasonable alternative.
+Kyle can find the weaknesses in the State’s, use that information to the Client’s advantage in pretrial discussions with the Prosecutor, all with the unspoken understanding that Kyle is ready, willing and able to provide a highly effective, vigorous trial defense for his client if the Prosecution is unwilling to provide a reasonable alternative.

 - Former Harris County Prosecutor